Sewer Collection System Annual Performance Report

-The MBWWTP has treated on average about 3.150 MGD this past year.
-This means that currently the Mebane Bridge plant operates at less than one quarter of its capacity.
+The MBWWTP has treated on average about 3.970 MGD this past year.
+This is a decrease from last year, but mostly because of wet weather the previous year.
+Currently, the Mebane Bridge plant is operating at a little less than one third of its capacity.
 The plant has mechanical barscreens to remove larger inert material, a grit removal system following the bar screens, and a fine screen after the grit removal system to further remove any material that is missed by prior treatment systems.
 Extended aeration using activated sludge is the next process to reduce and remove biochemical oxygen demand and ammonia.
 The sludge is separated from treated water by circular clarifiers.
 Collected sludge or biosolids are wasted to the aerobic digester or returned to the aeration system.
 The biosolids from the digester are then dewatered and land applied on permitted sites.
+We recently installed a new CleanB treatment system for the solids that eliminates the digester but does the same treatment in minutes instead of days.
 Treated water to the effluent leaves the clarifiers and is disinfected with chlorine and then dechlorinated.
 The treated effluent is then returned to the Dan River meeting all State Permit Discharge requirements.

 The City of Eden is presently under an administrative order on consent reissued by the Environmental Protection Agency to eliminate sanitary sewer overflows that continue to occur from its sewer collection system.
 We have until February 28, 2022 to complete all improvements.